Walmart mandates masks for all workers in some areas

-NEW YORK (AP) — Walmart, the nation’s largest retailer, is reversing its mask policy and will require all its workers including vaccinated one in areas with high infection rates to wear masks.
+NEW YORK (AP) — Walmart, the nation’s largest retailer and private employer, is reversing its mask policy and will require all its workers including vaccinated one in areas with high infection rates to wear masks.

-The Bentonville, Arkansas-based company says it is also encouraging customers to wear masks in those stores with high infection rates and will be adding back signs at the entrances, according to a memo supplied by Walmart that was sent to its workers on Friday.
+The Bentonville, Arkansas-based company says it is also encouraging customers to wear masks in those stores in areas with high infection rates and will be adding back signs at the entrances, according to a memo supplied by Walmart that was sent to its employees on Friday.
+It will also bring back so-called health ambassadors who will be positioned at the entrances and hand out masks.

 The company is also doubling the incentive for workers in stores, clubs, transportation, distribution center and fulfillment centers to get the vaccine for $150.
 Those who already received the $75 incentive will receive another $75 in their paycheck dated Aug 19.